msyvr/formally/README.md

 NB!
 The data is not persisted anywhere, only logged to the console and posted to an alert on submit.

 ### About formAlly
 Dynamically generate forms from JSON data representing the form field schema.
-The current functionality constrained to the format of the example JSON data.
+The current functionality is tested for the example JSON data format and may not generalize to your JSON form schema data.

 #### Specs
-Using React...
+Implemented as a React app:

 1. From a JSON string of form data that describes the form fields, dynamically generate the form and render to the browser.